RenegadeMinds/helloworld/Hello World C++.md

 # Write the GetInitialStateInternal Method

 Next, our `GetInitialStateInternal` is similarly quite easy.
-It decides which network to run on and which block to start at.
+It decides which chain to run on and which block to start at.
 It's only ever used once, but it's critical to get it right.

 Start writing that method as shown below.